-My interest in the quieter technique of silverpoint drawing began while working on a large buon fresco mural at Van Meter Auditorium.
+My interest in the quieter technique of silverpoint drawing began while working on a large fresco mural at Van Meter Auditorium.
 Creating the mural was physically demanding and consisted of working 20 hour sessions with few breaks.
 Due to fatigue, it was necessary that I rest two days between sessions.
 Silverpoint drawing required little physical energy and became a respite during the fresco project.
 Similar to graphite drawing, silver leaves a faint mark when rubbed across a toothy surface.
 The metallic residue oxidizes over time and the drawings’ cool tones shift towards warmer hues.
 The medium of silverpoint resonates with me not only because of the history and rareness of the medium, but because of thematic commonalities with the larger body of my work.
-The apparent stillness of silverpoint is contradicted by continual oxidation.
-In both painting and drawing, the visual forms I create reflect my curiosity about appearances and their relation to ideas of knowing and being.
+The stillness of silverpoint is contradicted by continual oxidation.
+In both painting and drawing, the visual forms I create express my curiosity about appearances and their relation to ideas of knowing and being.